Policy Alternatives to Decrease Opioid Overdose Rates

 Criteria

 The criteria for measuring policy outcomes include political acceptability, cost, and effectiveness, namely, reduced veteran mortality rates and the number of people taking opioids.
 In this regard, political acceptability was evaluated based on a favorable perception of the policy among the public in the U.S. political context (Shahab et al., 2019).
 The cost analysis was performed by projecting and summarizing the cost of all components involved in the initiative that contributes to its financial burden.
 Finally, the effectiveness criterion was assessed by predicting the approximate reduction of opioid overdose deaths in veterans and the number of people taking opioids.
-The outcome matrix with the evaluation of each criterion for all policy options is presented in the Appendix.
+The outcome matrix with the evaluation of each criterion for all policy options is presented in the table below.

 Alternative 1: Training for Hawaii Clinicians on Non-Opioid Treatment Methods